 We all know how Lyme disease is spread, don't we?
 But do we really want to think about it every time we garden or go for a walk?
-Yet, as our population grows, and we build closer to wetlands, combined with the ever-growing population of deer, happily living in suburbia, we are more frequently at risk of encountering the female tick needing her blood meal.
-It is survival of the fittest.
-And viruses, bacteria and blue-green algae seem to be the fittest of all.
-Tick check any day you have been out and keep all pollutants out of our water bodies!
+Yet, as our population grows, combined with the ever growing population of deer, happily living in suburbia, we are more frequently at risk of coming in contact with the female tick needing her blood meal.
+It is survival of the fittest and viruses, bacteria and blue-green algae seem to be the fittest of all.

 Other trends are not so one directionally inclined.
 Some come and go.
 Housing problems seem to form one of those patterns.
 In good economic times, I might be more likely to receive a call from tenants asking if the owner can evict them and to let me know that the property owner has not kept the place up to code.
 In those circumstances, the tenant has learned that the report to the Board of Health will offer up to six months of protection from eviction, while work is done at the rental.
 While the involvement of the Board of Health may stall eviction, usually that is all that is accomplished, in addition to the renovations.
 They almost always result in eviction of the complainer.
-However, when the economy suffers (or the individual), the tenants are more likely to keep quiet, especially if their rent is more affordable than other places.
-It is truly sad to see how desperate some tenants are for housing and what they are willing to suffer, just to keep a roof over their head.
+However, when the economy suffers, the tenants are more likely to keep quiet, especially if the rent is more affordable than other places.

+While a down turning economy might initially result in fewer housing inspections, when they do arise, they seem to be worse and more complicated.
 Financial concerns are at the top of the worry list for most of us.
 I am reminded of one of my psychology classes, where we were talking about bio-feedback and the teacher demonstrated by asking for a volunteer to have the heart rate measured with auditory magnification by a little device clipped onto the finger.
 A young woman agreed to be the guinea pig.
 The professor chatted with her, encouraging her to take some deep breaths.
 We could hear her relax as the beep sound of her heart rate slowed.
-The teacher then began to bring up new topics by slipping in unexpected words: School work: beep,beep.
-Boyfriend: beep, beep, beep, beep, beep, beep, beep, lit was a very memorable demonstration.
+The teacher then began to bring up new topics by slipping in unexpected words: School work: beep beep.
+Boyfriend: beep, beep, beep, beep, beep, beep, beep!
+It was a very memorable demonstration.

 Stress plays out in so many ways.
 If people feel hopeless, they may not bother to attempt what they think cannot be achieved.
 Of course, this only multiplies the problems to be dealt with.
 And, so it is, that tough times lead to troubled times.
-The recent manifestations of this trend can be seen in difficult housing inspections (picture clutter and dirt and rubbish pile-up and lack of maintenance).
-I have concluded that troubled times lead to tough times.
+The recent manifestations of this trend can be seen in difficult housing inspections (picture clutter and dirt and rubbish pile-up and lack of maintenance) and also in water shut offs due to nonpayment of the water bill.